 The revenue of the Group consists mainly of sales to external customers through its retail and e-commerce channels.
-There were no inter-segment revenue arising from purchase arrangements in 2021 and 2020.
-In 2019, inter-segment revenue arising from purchase arrangements amounted to ₱1.73 billion was eliminated on consolidation.
+There were no inter-segment revenue arising from purchase arrangements in 2022, 2021 and 2020.
 No operating segments have been aggregated to form the above reportable segments.